 Prepare Filling.
 Cook fat out of meat and drain it out.
 Expose bottom of pan by pushing meat to the sides and pour oil into center.
 Add onions and celery.
-Cover and let soften.
+Cover and let soften on medium heat.
 Stir and add the remaining filling ingredients, and wine.
 Stir.
 Cover and leave on low while preparing Gravy.

 Prepare Gravy.
 Melt butter, then add flour and keep stirring until it begins to brown.
 Add to filling ingredients and stir quickly with folding motions, being careful not to mash vegetables.
 Sauce will thicken quickly.
 Turn stove off and place filling ingredients into individual baking dishes, or one large baking dish.

 Prepare Potatoes.
 Slice potatoes thin (about quarter inch).
 Drop into boiling/salted water.
 Cover.
 Cook only until they begin to soften just a bit, but not soft.
 Drain.
 Layer on top of filling.
 Salt a bit.
 Sprinkle cheese across the top. (cheese makes for a lovely golden crunchy top)

 If making mashed potatoes instead of sliced potatoes, make them as you normally would.
 Spread a nice thick layer on tops of filling, and sprinkle grated cheese across tops.

 Bake 350 just until tops of potatoes are golden. (about 20-25 minutes)